 "I will talk before you do.
 I'm happy to be a Ferrari driver.
 I don't want to retire.
 And I'm tired of always repeating the same things.
 I hope to stay at Maranello as long as possible.
-And I have no intentions to stop racing".
+And I have no intention to stop racing".

 For how long will you continue in Formula 1?

-Isn't it true that your wife Corinna has asked you to leave the tracks?
+Is it true that your wife Corinna has asked you to leave the tracks?

 "Good question.
 It's true that I had a meeting with Norbert Haug, Mercedes' manager.
 But I've always done it, we see each other at parties, on track.
 And we don't talk about my future, there are also other subjects.
 If this is a strategy from Mercedes to put pressure on Ferrari, it's the wrong tactic".

-"I would be very surprised of that.
+"I would be very surprised by that.
 It's a similar story to the one that I had to also face in the past many times.
 But, for now, the seat at Ferrari is mine".

-No problem, even if Valentino Rossi would arrive?
+No problem, even if Valentino Rossi arrives?

 Would you try Valentino's Yamaha?